 A Deakin scholarship could help you pay for your course fees, living costs and study materials.
 If you've got something special to offer Deakin - or maybe you just need a bit of extra support - we've got a scholarship opportunity for you.
 Search or browse through our scholarships

-Graduates are ready to adapt and adjust to changing career opportunities relevant to their specialisation in:
+You will graduate ready to adapt to changing career opportunities relevant to your specialisation in:

 - visual arts.